swedenconnect/technical-framework/ELN-0613 - Signature Activation Protocol.md

 The `SADRequest` SHALL have the format defined in section [3.1](#sadrequest).
 When a Remote Signing Service request a SAD from the Identity Provider, it MUST include the `SADRequest` element as an request extension by including it as a child element to a `<saml2p:Extensions>` element in the `<saml2p:AuthnRequest>`.

 When an Identity Provider returns a SAD, as defined in section [3.2](#signature-activation-data), in a SAML Assertion, it MUST be included as a single string value of a `sad` attribute identified by the attribute name `urn:oid:1.2.752.201.3.12` as defined in the attribute specification [[ELN-0604](#eln-0604)].

-> TODO: Add info about signing
-> Should the request fail if a SAD is requested but the IdP cannot deliver it?
-> Is SignMessage required for an IdP to be able to issue a SAD? **YES**
-> For those scal2 declared - IdP must return SAD if requested.
-> TODO: Add extra info about proxied solutions (where to place cert etc.)

 <a name="data-elements"></a>
 ## 3. Data elements